joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 First, contracts written this way are part of the API's *implementation*, whereas we want them to be part of the *signature*.
 This might seem like a theoretical concern but it is far from being theoretical.
-We want the resulting program to contain built-in metadata so tools like IDEs and debuggers to display the contracts at callsites.
+We want the resulting program to contain built-in metadata so tools like IDEs and debuggers can display the contracts at callsites.
 And we want tools to be in a position to auto-generate documentation from the contracts.
 Burying them in the implementation doesn't work unless you somehow disassemble the method to extract them later on (which is a hack).